The Last Kingdom of Al Andalus (The Play)

 SCENE VI.

-At a rocky prominence of the Assabica Valley, outside of the palace of the Alhambra.
+At a rocky prominence of the Assabica Valley, outside the palace of the Alhambra.

-The sultan, his family and loyal servants depart Granada for the last time.
-The expression on the countenance of the sultan is of a sorrow and regret that cannot efface the indelible image of the Alhambra.
+The Sultan, his family, and loyal servants depart Granada for the last time.
+The expression upon the Sultan’s countenance is one of sorrow and regret that cannot erase the indelible image of the Alhambra.

 AISHA AL HURRA.

-Thou weepest now, when thou hast lost our beloved kingdom, lands and above all, our beautiful Alhambra.
+Thou weepest now, having lost our beloved kingdom, lands, and above all, our beautiful Alhambra.

 MUHAMMAD.